• Skip to main content

 Bukhara's kitchen

-Upon entering the lobby, I noticed the beautiful ceiling mural in the seating area, the cool temperature, and the amazing smell.
+Upon entering the lobby, I noticed the beautiful ceiling mural, cool temperature, and amazing smell in the seating area.

 As I was ushered to the restaurant, I could see a big pool and well-manicured garden.

-The restaurant itself was immaculate, with a glass-enclosed kitchen so you can see the chefs at work.
+The restaurant itself was immaculate, with a glass-enclosed kitchen so you could see the chefs at work.

 There were a few other customers, though it felt like I had the place to myself.